 Certain of our former executive officers and directors were named in a complaint filed on July 18, 2011 in the United States District Court for the District of Delaware by plaintiff Howard Taylor.
 Plaintiff purported to bring this action derivatively on behalf of Aviat Networks, which was named as a nominal defendant.
-Plaintiff brought a claim for breach of fiduciary duty against the officer and director defendants based on the allegations of securities law violations alleged in the class action described above and also alleges that the defendants caused us to acquire the Microwave Communications Division, Harris Corporation at an inflated price.
-Plaintiff sought to recover unspecified damages and other relief on behalf of Aviat Networks, as well as payment of costs and attorneys' fees.
+Plaintiff brought a claim for breach of fiduciary duty against the officer and director defendants based on the allegations of securities law violations alleged in the class action described above and also alleges that the defendants caused us to acquire the Microwave Communications Division of Harris Corporation at an inflated price.
+Plaintiff sought to recover unspecified damages and other relief on behalf of the Company, as well as payment of costs and attorneys' fees.
 On September 27, 2012, the Court granted defendants' motion to dismiss and granted plaintiff leave to amend by October 18, 2012 only as to the allegations related to the class action.
 On October 18, 2012, plaintiff did not amend but filed a motion for a stay of the action and sent a demand to the Company's Board that it investigate and pursue the claims that were dismissed by the Court.
 On December 14, 2012, the Court denied plaintiff's motion to stay and, as a result, all claims have been dismissed with prejudice.
-The Board has informed counsel for Taylor that it has commenced an investigation in response to Taylor's letter and has invited them to share any documents or other information supporting their demand so that the Board may consider such information.
-The Board will advise Taylor's counsel when its work in response to the demand is concluded.
+In response to plaintiff's demand, the Board completed an investigation concluding that no further actions were necessary and informed plaintiff's counsel of that conclusion.